LibCrowds/docs/docs/projects/details.md

 be generated during project creation and should not normally need to be changed.

+??? warning "Administrator rights required"

+    To request administrator rights please get in touch by clicking the email icon in the footer of this page.

 !!! question "How do I open this page?"

     1. Sign in to your LibCrowds account.